Space-Efficient Graph Kernelizations: Path Contraction

-We next sketch our ideas to run the kernelization in $O((n + k^2) \log k)$ time by using $O(k^3 \log n)$ bits.
-Our kernelization basically consists of running one BFS---see also Fig.~\ref{fig:pc}.
-We shortly sketch a usual BFS and the construction of a {\em BFS tree}.
+For the kernel construction we use a BFS.
+We shortly sketch a usual BFS and the construction of a so-called {\em BFS tree}.
 The BFS visits the vertices of an input graph round-wise.
-As a preparation of the first round it puts some vertex $v$ into a queue $Q$ and starts a round.
+As a preparation of the first round it puts some vertex $v$ into a queue $Q$, marks it as visited, and starts a round.
 In a round it dequeues every vertex $u$ of $Q$, and marks $u$ as visited.
-Moreover, it puts every unvisited vertex $w \in N(u)$ into a queue $Q'$.
+Moreover, it puts every unvisited neighbor $w \in N(u)$ of $u$ into a queue $Q'$ and marks it as visited.
 We then say that $w$ was first discovered from $u$ and add the edge $\{u, w\}$ to an initial empty BFS tree.
 If $Q'$ is empty at the end of the round, the BFS finishes.
 Otherwise, it proceeds with the next round with $Q := Q'$ and $Q' := \emptyset$.

+During each BFS iteration, the BFS queue $Q$ inherently acts as a separator, dividing the graph into two distinct categories: vertices already encountered by the BFS and those yet to be encountered.
+To understand this, envision a BFS queue $Q$ established after a given round, prior to the initiation of the subsequent round.
+Let $V_1$ denote the vertices in $G$ already encountered by the BFS, excluding those in $Q$, and $V_2$ represent vertices yet to be visited.
+If $Q$ were not a separator, an edge $(u, v)$ would exist such that $u$ belongs to $V_1$ and $v$ to $V_2$, effectively suggesting that the BFS traversal overlooked an unvisited vertex $v$ while exploring $u$'s neighbors.
+This contradicts the BFS algorithm, as $v$ should have been incorporated into $Q$.
+Therefore, $Q$ functions as the desired separator~$U$.

+As the BFS progresses, its exploration adheres to the subtree structure of $G$.
+The BFS queue size is restricted to a maximum of $k + 2$ vertices; otherwise, we can determine a no-instance by Rule 2 and halt the BFS process.
+With regards to marking vertices as visited, since $Q$ effectively delineates between previously visited and unvisited vertices after each BFS round, only the last BFS round's queue is necessary to verify the visited vertices.
+Notably, in this context, separator $U$ consists of vertices in $Q$ and is thus dynamic, adapting with each BFS iteration.
+So far this approach ensures that every yes-instances is traversed and any no-instance is identified in $O(n \log k)$ time utilizing only $O(k \log n)$ bits.

-Instead of storing just vertices $v$ on the BFS queue we store quadruples that we use to identify degree-2 chains and apply Rule~2.
-Each quadruple $(v, p, i, v^*)$ consists of the vertex $v$ and its predecessor $p$ if $v$ is not the root, the counter $i \in \{0, \ldots, n\}$ with $i > 0$ being $v$'s position on a degree-2 chain, and the vertex $v^*$ with $v^* \ne \op{null}$ being the $(k + 1)$th vertex on a degree-2 chain that contains $v$.
-This way we can easily check both reduction rules above as shown in the \journal{next }proof\conf{ of Thoerem~\ref{th:path-contraction}}.
+To realize Rule 1 we need additional information.
+Instead of storing just vertices $v$ on the BFS queue we store quadruples that we use to identify degree-2 chains and apply Rule~1---see also Fig.~\ref{fig:pc}.
+Each quadruple $(v, p, i, v^*)$ consists of a vertex $v$ and its predecessor $p$ if $v$ is not the root, the counter $i \in \{0, \ldots, n\}$ with $i > 0$ being $v$'s position on a degree-2 chain, and the vertex $v^*$ with $v^* \ne \op{null}$ being the $(k + 1)$th vertex on a degree-2 chain that contains $v$.
+So we can easily check Rule 1 as shown in the proof of Theorem~\ref{th:path-contraction}.
+By Rule~2, we can guarantee our space bound by maintaining $O(k^2)$ vertices and edges.